lojones/blog-agent-data/revise-blog-post-body.md

 IF the body fails ANY criteria (<80% compliance):
 - Return just the rewritten body sections
-- Do not include any other text in your response other than the rewritten introduction
+- Do not include any other text in your response other than the rewritten body
 - The response should fix the problems identified from the evaluation criteria
 - Ensure the new body:
   * Has better structure and flow